-The famous couturier Gabrielle "Coco" Chanel is the founder of the French fashion house Chanel.
+The famous couturier Gabrielle "Coco" Chanel is the founder of the French fashion house, Chanel.
 The company started up in 1909 and has ever since been the leading brand in fashionable clothing, accessories, perfumery and cosmetics.
-Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive Chanel varifocals and sunglasses lines.
-Most of them embellished with the reverted "C"s on the sides, the beauty of the frames are undoubtedly impressive.
+Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive CHANEL glasses, varifocals and sunglasses lines.
+Most of the frames are embellished with the reverted "C"s on the sides, the beauty of the glasses are undoubtedly impressive.
 The frames are strong, durable, suited to all occasions of the day and are perfect for anyone to wear.

 The "CHANEL" signature is found on a few models of the eyewear but the interlaced "CC" remains the brand's trademark logo which coming from stained glass windows in an Aubazine chapel where Coco was brought up as an orphan.
-Some of the lampposts in London’s Mayfair (where Chanel opened her first London boutique) have the interlocking CC logo, because Coco’s relationship with Hugh Grosvenor "Bendor", the 2nd Duke of Westminster – it’s an emblem of the Duke's gesture towards Coco.
+Some of the lampposts in London’s Mayfair (where CHANEL opened her first London boutique) have the interlocking CC logo because of Coco’s relationship with Hugh Grosvenor "Bendor", the 2nd Duke of Westminster – it’s an emblem of the Duke's gesture towards Coco.

-Apart from the double C icon and the signature, there are a few more symblos that each represent a collection that the brand offers.
+Apart from the double C icon and the signature, there are a few more symbols that each represents a collection that the brand offers.
 The classic Chanel colours are black, white, red, beige and gold.

-Coco was a passionate fan of horse racing and the diamond-patterned quilting of the stable lad’s jackets for its graphic aspect and suppleness.
+Coco was a passionate fan of horse racing and the diamond-patterned quilting of the stable lad’s jackets for its graphic aspects and suppleness.
 Lambskin leather is the material used for the eyewear collection.

 Tweed is used a lot for clothing and handbags but is relatively new as a material used in eyewear.
-The Chanel Tweed Collection is made from tweed-infused rubber molded stems and luxurious acetate frames.
+The CHANEL Tweed Collection is made from tweed-infused rubber moulded stems and luxurious acetate frames.

 Chanel loved wearing pearls and diamonds, hence their recurrence in her designs.
 They capture light and react to every movement of the wearer’s body.
 Its lunar glow gently enhances the beauty of a woman’s face.
 Pearls in the eyewear collection are usually set in rows of 3, or set individually.